elves/elvish/website/ref/builtin.md

 ## Usage Notation

 The usage of a builtin command is described by giving an example usage, using variables as arguments.
-For instance, The `repeat` command takes two arguments and are described as:
+For instance, the `repeat` command takes two arguments and is described as:

 ```elvish
 repeat $n $v